 - Punishment and strict control are not only certain ways to motivate employees and keep them working effectively.
-Besides, the individual will work with own interests as the individual is focused on the goals of the organization.
+Besides, the individual will work with their own interests as the individual is focused on the goals of the organization.

 - The outcome will be an efficient commitment to the organization only if the job is satisfying and meets a set of specific needs of the individual.

-- The average professional learns, under certain situations, not only to approve the responsibility, but also to seek for it.
+- The average professional learns, under certain situations, not only to approve the responsibility but also to seek for it.